CodeDaze/code-of-conduct/staff_procedure_for_incident_handling.md

  - The circumstances surrounding the incident
  - Other people involved in the incident

 Prepare an initial response to the incident.
-This initial response is very important and will set the tone for NickelCityRuby.
+This initial response is very important and will set the tone for CodeDaze.
 Depending on the severity/details of the incident, please follow these guidelines:

  - If there is any general threat to attendees or the safety of anyone including conference staff is in doubt, summon security or police
  - Offer the victim a private place to sit